Daddoon/BlazorMobile/README.md

 Do right click on your newly added as link file in YourApp project, and click **Properties** Then check that the **Build Action property** is on **Embedded Resource**

-## 6. Add Daddoon.Blazor.Xamarin NuGet package
+## 6. Add BlazorMobile NuGet package

-Add **Daddoon.Blazor.Xamarin** NuGet package on the following projects:
+Add **BlazorMobile** NuGet package on the following projects:

 - YourApp
 - YourApp.Droid
 - YourApp.iOS
 - YourApp.UWP

-Add **Daddoon.Blazor.Xamarin.Common** NuGet package on the following projects:
+Add **BlazorMobile.Common** NuGet package on the following projects:

 - YourApp.Shared
 - Your Blazor project, but actually **YourApp.Shared may be sufficient**, as it will be referenced also on your Blazor project.

-The packages are available on the nuget.org feed, but you can also download the file manually [in the release page](https://github.com/Daddoon/Blazor.Xamarin/releases)
+The packages are available on the nuget.org feed, but you can also download the file manually [in the release page](https://github.com/Daddoon/BlazorMobile/releases)

 ## 7. Platform specific configuration